 This is reason enough to explain a boom, held back only by the pandemic.
 In fact, some people think they might even benefit from a situation where the physical movement of goods is slowed down.
 Producing them more or less by themselves could solve a lot of problems.
 Since 2015, the 3D printing market has grown at a rate of up to 26% annually.
 In April 2019 Statista, a research company, predicted an increase to $26.2 billion by 2022, with a surge not only in products and hardware but also in software development.
 Of course, these were pre-Covid estimates.
 But that’s the trend, and it’s a marked one.
 It’s enough to make the Remanufacturing European Network, a product of the European Commission, state that in 10 years’ time it could be almost €90 billion, in part because the fields of application are practically infinite.
 In the same article in The New York Times, Derrick Gaddis, who owns a timber company in Illinois, tells how a previously unobtainable spare part, reprinted in 3D, gave new life to the truck-mounted cranes he uses to move logs.
 He compared it to “tak[ing] a puzzle apart with... many pieces”.
 To achieve this, he relied on a company (CoreCentric Solutions, in Carol Stream, a suburb of Chicago) that already churns out 2 million parts a year for all kinds of machinery.

 But some people use 3D to build buildings.
-Like Gaia, who created the first house “printed in raw earth” using a technology for circular houses, igloo-like structures that are modular, insulated and extremely sustainable.
+Like Gaia, the first house “printed in raw earth” by Wasp, using a technology for circular houses, igloo-like structures that are modular, insulated and extremely sustainable.
 The raw material, in fact, is the same earth dug for the house’s foundations.
 That means zero waste and zero environmental costs.
 The costs could potentially be very low when the technology is fully operational, too.
 It’s ideal for creating more comfortable environments in parts of the world where building a house from bricks or more polluting materials is still a utopia.
 There are also start-ups, like the all-Italian Krill Design, that use food waste (peelings, fruit seeds, even coffee) to build stools, knick-knacks and artwork, like the Leonardesque icosahedron exhibited at Mudec in Milan exactly one year ago.
 They are dried, pulverised, treated, and look very similar to plastic but are in fact organic.
 “We produce to the end customer’s demands, cutting transport, customs and warehouse costs,” explained Ivan Calimani, CEO of the company.
 Krill Design has signed an agreement with Autogrill, the Italian motorway services company, to turn waste orange juice into containers for sugar sachets.
 And again, they will be printed in 3D.

 An employee works to build a 3D printed social housing building using a construction 3D printing technique.